I've been privileged to serve the people of Indiana.

 It's about advancing government control over people's lives.

-Uh and even though the the architects and the head honchos uh have admitted now that it's a fraud doesn't mean uh that teachers are gonna give it up Because it's a it's a it's a it's a way to get somewhere that they want Obama's not gonna get I guarantee you Obama's still gonna push cap and trade.
+And even though the architects and the head honchos have admitted now that it's a fraud, doesn't mean that teachers are going to give it up because it's a way to get somewhere that they want.

-He's still gonna be out there talking about the seas, need to need to need to reduce, they need to bring down the sea levels.
+He's still going to be out there talking about the seas need to reduce.

-No communist has ever said communism was a hoax, that it never uh amounted to what its promise was.
+No communist has ever said communism was a hoax, that it never amounted to what its promise was.

-So anyway, I have uh I have high hopes.
+So anyway, I have high hopes.

 I mean, this has been a burning issue of mine for 25 years.